Manitec/MTB-Profile-/README.md

-# Firefox Profilemaker
+# Manitec Browser Profilemaker

-The Firefox profile maker is a web application for creating Firefox profiles with preconfigured defaults.
+The Mani profile maker is a web application for creating Mani profiles with preconfigured defaults.
 The focus lies on privacy and removing unnecessary features.
 It disables intrusive features like telemetry, allows disabling web features that may be used for fingerprinting the browser, and contains some additional options for controversial features like Pocket.

-If you are just looking to create a profile, you can find the service running this code at [ffprofile.com](https://ffprofile.com).
-This repository contains the code to run your own instance, i.e., to add your own settings to it or simply so you don't have to trust the website but can generate your profile locally.

-The project and website are not affiliated with or endorsed by Mozilla.
+The project is not affiliated with or endorsed by Mozilla.

 ## Installation

 The project uses python Django.
 For running it locally, the Django test server should be sufficient.
 The project doesn't use database features, but it requires the session framework, which uses, depending on the configuration, a database backend.
 Using the simple SQLite database is sufficient.

 After creating a Django project and adding the app, one needs to provide the Firefox addons that will be included in profiles as XPI files in a `extensions` folder at the path from where you run the project.
-The Extensions need to be named like in their `install.rdf` / `manifest.json` file because otherwise Firefox won't install them.
+The Extensions need to be named like in their `install.rdf` / `manifest.json` file because otherwise Mani won't install them.

 The current URLs and names are: